 Today, Dwarves are valued members of Scardova.
 Many are known for their craftsmanship with metal and stone, and for their architectural achievements.
 Wintersholm was designed and engineered almost exclusively by the Dwarves, as was the more recent Westmere Keep.
-Many Dwarves also serve the Swords or Shields.
+Many Dwarves also serve the Guardians or the Keepers.

 Many believe it was the Dwarves who influenced the Church to allow Paragons, for it is said it was a Dwarven tradition in the time of the Magi long before it was a practice of Alm’s Church.

 Recently, Dwarven prospectors have reported discovering ancient ruins and tunnels in the Eastern Mountains.
 Although faded by time, these works bear the unmistakable mark of Dwarven craftsmanship.
 Rumors have begun to spread of the existence of a lost Dwarven kingdom, and many Dwarves are intrigued by the chance of reclaiming a piece of their lost heritage.

 There are 4 main Dwarven Clans in Scardova: Rockbiter, Kegsplitter, Silvermight, and Fireforge.

 Notable Dwarven NPCs: